Plane in flight

 How to cancel a fully refundable flight ticket purchased more than a day ago

-As we mentioned, a fully refundable ticket is usually a bit more expensive than a nonrefundable ticket.
-That’s why most people don’t end up buying them, especially if they’re looking for flights on a budget.
+A fully refundable ticket is usually more expensive than a nonrefundable ticket.
 Depending on the airline, a refundable economy flight can sometimes be three times more expensive than a nonrefundable economy flight.

 If your ticket is fully refundable, you can usually cancel your flight online.
 Look for a "My Trips" or "Manage My Flight" section of the airline's website; the name will vary per airline.
 Otherwise, you can call the airline's customer service.